acemod/ACE3/documentation/feature/attach.md

 ## 2. Usage

 ### 2.1 Attaching to yourself
-- Self interact <kbd> left windows </kbd> (by default).
+- Self interact <kbd> left windows </kbd>.
 - Choose `equipment`.
 - Choose `attach item`.
 - Select which item you want to attach.
-- Same thing to detach.
+- Repeat to detach.

 ### 2.2 attaching to a vehicle
 - Interact with the vehicle <kbd> ctrl+left windows </kbd>.
 - Choose `attach item`.
 - Select your item and follow the instructions on the screen.
-- To detach the item it's the same as placing it, use the interaction key from outside the vehicle.
+- Repeat to detach.

 ## 3. Dependencies